My background:

 Anyone with extracted data to include or published pedigrees they wish these pages to link too is welcome to get in touch and help make these pages a useful resource for the surname.

-The links and data from the late Steve GIBBS' RUNCIMAN introductory pages will be included as time permits.
+Many of the links and data from the late Steve GIBBS' RUNCIMAN introductory pages have been included here.

-Steve was the administrator for the Rootsweb RUNCIMAN Surname Mailing List (I adminster the companion Message Board, and have asked Rootsweb how to transfer ownership).
+(Steve was the administrator for the Rootsweb RUNCIMAN Surname Mailing List.
+I adminstered the companion Message Board, and have taken over the Mailing List admin as well.)

-Follow project progess via the ONS Diary link above right.
+Follow project progress via the ONS Diary link above right.

 Abbreviations:

-In general, for people and their related places, events will show placenames spelt in full, possibly using standardised spelling for the latter.
+In general, for people and their related places, events will show placenames abbreviated using Chapman Codes.

-Research for an area is intended to be concentrated under a heading for that area, and County and Country names are abbreviated using Chapman Codes, with the Surname and County code in capitals, eg RUNCIMAN FIF(SCT).
+Research for an area is intended to be concentrated under a heading for that area, and County and Country names in capitals, eg RUNCIMAN FIF(SCT).

 • Whenever I hear anyone arguing for slavery, I feel a strong impulse to see it tried on him personally.